Ariyalur railway station: Location and layout

+Projects and development

+In FY 2013-14, The Government of India, Indian Railways decided to connect Thanjavur - Pattukottai from Ariyalur.
+The land acquisition process was about to commence.
+But lately there was no improvement on the project.
+Presently, The SR prepared an detailed project report, that connects Ariyalur - Perambalur - Thuraiyur - Namakkal.

+It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.

 Amenities

 The station has been declared as one of the Adarsh railway stations in Tamil Nadu.
-Hence it has amenities such as upper-class waiting rooms, ATMs, ramps and wheel chairs for the differently-abled, retiring rooms etc. There is a TNSTC bus station which provides local bus services from the station.
+Hence it has amenities such as upper-class waiting rooms, ATMs, ramps and wheel chairs for the differently-abled, retiring rooms etc. During the rush hour, TNSTC busses which provides local bus services from the station to the Ariyalur Bus Stand and certain TNSTC busses operates towards Thanjavur.

 The station however is suffering from serious infrastructural problems according to passengers.
 The withdrawal of many of the direct bus services from the station to Thanjavur, as well as absence of sufficient services on other routes is viewed as a great hardship on the part of commuters to the station.
 This is compounded by lack of regular bus services from Ariyalur railway station to the Ariyalur main bus stand and high auto rickshaw fares for commuting that distance.
 Lack of porters and petty shops, inadequate number of seats and shelters and unavailability of additional platforms form the other issues at the station.
 Project on doubling the track between Ariyalur and Valadi segment to a length of 50 km had been executed, the 25-km stretch between Ariyalur and Mathur also commissioned.
 As part of doubling of the track, the Ariyalur station has been beautified and expanded, according to Rail Vikas Nigam Limited (RVNL).

 Additional platform created was 550 metres.
 The additional platform would ensure smooth operation of trains.